 The 6 Common Examples of Digital Advertising

-Digital advertising comes in many different shapes and sizes.
+There are several digital ad formats.
 But there are a few common types: social media, paid search, native, display, audio advertising, and retargeting.
 In some brands, a digital ad campaign can employ multiple types of digital ads for one product or service.

 Let’s take a closer look at each one.